|

 classification problem.
 In this case, any classification method, including ANNs, would not be representative for the given problem.
 Data of

-to determine an extrapolation problem.
+data sets to determine an extrapolation problem.
 The maximum distance of a pattern to its corresponding class is calculated and set to 100.
-During the
+During

 extrapolation value of the class, identified by the neural network, exceeds 100, an extrapolation occurs.
 The default value to determine